 Reviews are a valuable form of reader engagement, since they can help convince other prospective readers to buy a book.
 In order to get more reviews, many authors discount their book and update their back matter to ask readers to leave a review.
 Our data shows that this is an effective strategy — 70% of authors who discounted a book and ran a Featured Deal saw increased measures of exposure, such as reviews, Facebook likes, and email list sign-ups.
 And 84% of authors who asked readers for a review in their back matter saw an increase in reviews.

-Mark Dawson did the same in the back matter of The Cleaner.
+Mark Dawson explained the importance of reviews in the back matter of The Cleaner, asking his readers to consider leaving an honest review.

 3. Run a creative author Q&A